thenadz/document-gallery/trunk/readme.txt

 }`

-Now, if I wanted to modify that code to instead add the same border to all of the document-icons, regardless of whether they have a description or not, I would just change the first line, removing the descriptions class like
+Now, if I wanted to modify that code to instead add the same border to all of the document-icons, regardless of whether they have a description or not, I would just change the first line, removing the descriptions class like so:

-so: `.document-icon-wrapper .document-icon`.
+`.document-icon-wrapper .document-icon`

 *NOTE: Please don't modify the plugin stylesheet directly or your changes will be lost when a new version is released.*